Coveros/hol-copilot-lab/Instructions/Labs/Lab-4-Agent-Mode.md

 2. **Review the coverage report** that displays in the terminal.
 Note:
    - Overall coverage percentage
    - Which files have low coverage
-   - Which types of statements/branches need testing
+   - Which lines are uncovered

 3. **Take a screenshot or note** the current coverage percentage - you'll compare this to the final result!